 1. Be more active

 When you’re feeling low energy, it’s hard to stay active.
-You’d rather binge watch Downton Abbey for the fifth time than head to a Zumba class.
+You’d rather binge-watch Game of Thrones for the third time than head to a Zumba class.
 But energy begets energy.
 If you can push past your doldrums and exercise anyway, soon you’ll have more energy overall.
 Why?
 Because physical activity conserves ATP, that energy delivery man I was telling you about.
 It strengthens muscles, making them more efficient, which makes them use less ATP.
 It also causes your brain to release chemicals that make you feel more energetic.

 2. Stop stressing

 When you’re stressed, your adrenal glands pump out the hormone cortisol.
 Cortisol causes your body to produce less ATP.
 Cortisol also causes inflammation, and inflammation slows the production of ATP too.
-So, stressing about the passive aggressive comment your daughter-in-law made at your grandson’s birthday party is one of the quickest ways to zap your personal energy.
-But if you adopt daily de-stressing practices, you can easily restore your ATP and energy.
+Additionally, when people experience a constant state of stress, their adrenal glands cannot keep up with the body’s hormonal needs.
+But if you adopt daily de-stressing practices, you can easily restore your ATP and energy and make cortisol your friend again.
 Try practices that help you slash stress and stay mindful like meditation, tai chi, and yoga.